Publications

 Iron-deficient turfgrass has a mottled, yellowish/greenish (chlorotic) appearance, compared with a nitrogen-deficient turf, which is uniformly yellowish/greenish across the turf canopy.

-For iron-deficient turf, a foliar application of actual iron is inexpensive and will be absorbed by the turf blades.
-It can be applied at 0.012 to 0.024 pound per /1,000 square feet in 1 to 5 gallons of water as often as needed (Carrow et. al, 2001b).
-Apply foliar iron applications when the weather is cooler and avoid applications when the turf is under heat or drought stress because the grass can burn.
+For iron-deficient turf, a foliar application of actual iron can be applied at 0.012 to 0.024 pound per /1,000 feet2 in 1 to 5 gallons of water as often as needed (Carrow et. al, 2001b).
+Use the lower rate when the air temperature exceeds 85 F, and avoid foliar applications of iron when the turf is under stress because burning can occur.

 Also avoid foliar applications if rain is imminent.
 Do not irrigate for three to four hours afterward to allow the leaves to absorb the iron.

-You also can use iron sulfate granules at 0.25 pound iron per 1,000 square feet.
+You also can use iron sulfate at 0.25 pound iron per 1,000 feet2.
 Green-up should occur in 24 to 48 hours and last about two weeks.

-If the soil pH is greater than 7.2, use an iron chelate product with the Fe-EDDHA formulation.
-Several EDDHA [ethylenediamine-N,N’-bis (2-hydroxyphenylacetic acid)]-based products such as Sequestar 6% are available at garden centers and online outlets and can be applied by homeowners to treat iron-deficient turf.
+If the soil pH is greater than 7.2, use Fe-EDDHA.
+Several EDDHA [ethylenediamine-N,N'-bis (2-hydroxyphenylacetic acid)]-based iron chelate products such as Sequestar 6% that are available at garden centers and online outlets can be applied by homeowners to treat iron-deficient turf.

-The only method to remediate the primary causes of an iron-deficient soil is to acidify it with sulfur.
+The only method to remediate an iron-deficient soil is to acidify it with sulfur.
 Refer to the sulfur section and Table 1 of this publication for rates.

 Kentucky bluegrass can appear to be chlorotic after green-up in early spring in North Dakota because the roots are too cold to absorb an adequate amount of iron.
 You don’t need to apply iron at that time.
 The turf will green up uniformly once the soil warms to 50 to 55 F.